fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Restart-ServiceFabricNode.md

 ## EXAMPLES

-### Example 1: Restart a node for a primary replica
+### Example 1: Restart a node that hosts a primary replica
 ```
 PS C:\>Restart-ServiceFabricNode -ReplicaKindPrimary -PartitionKindNamed -PartitionKey "Partition3" -CommandCompletionMode Verify
 ```

-This command restarts the specified node for a primary replica on the partition named Partition3.
+This command restarts the node that hosts the primary replica of the partition named Partition3.
 Because the *CommandCompletionMode* parameter is specified with a value of Verify, the command waits for the target node to restart before it completes.

 ### Example 2: Restart a specified node